Course Substitution-Foreign Language: A Step-by-Step Guide

 - College of Business-all degrees;

-- College of Human Science and Services – School of Education degrees (reflecting the BA of Arts and Sciences); and
+- Alan Shawn Feinstein College of Education and Professional Studies: School of Education degrees (reflecting the BA of Arts and Sciences); and

 - College of Environment & Life Sciences – Marine Affairs, Bachelor of Arts

-Petitions for foreign language course substitutions are relevant only to these colleges and programs; please confirm your foreign language/foreign culture requirements with your dean’s office:
+Petitions for foreign language course substitutions are relevant only to these colleges and programs; please confirm your foreign language/foreign culture requirements with your dean’s office.
+As of Fall 2016 the General Education requirements allow greater flexibility with the Global responsibilities requirement, but many programs still require Foreign Language as part of the core requirements.
+Please check with your academic advisor about your program requirements.

 Follow this procedure if you believe you have a qualifying disability and are seeking a substitution for the Foreign Language degree requirement: